 Yes I know she is afraid, but her fears are pointless.
 You would say.

 And you are again right.
-The fears your child is suffering from are pointless and unrealistic if you look at them from an adult perspective.
+The fears in your kid is suffering from are pointless and unrealistic if you look at them from an adult perspective.
 These phobias are terrifying and cruel when seen from a preschooler’s perspective.

 They need you to be their ally against fear.
 Tell them you are with to fight the fears which are real for them.